PoisotLab/ms_network_prediction/manuscript.md

 this case study to illustrate a roadmap for improving predictions using open data and machine-learning methods.
-We then provide a non-exhaustive primer on the literature on interaction prediction, and identify the tools and methods most suited to be the future of interaction network prediction models, which for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].
-Adopting more predictive approaches to complex ecological systems (like networks) will establish a positive feedback loop with our understanding of these systems [@Houlahan2017PriPre]: the tasks of understanding and predictive are neither separate not opposed; instead, ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model.
+We then provide a non-exhaustive primer on the literature on interaction prediction, and identify the tools and methods most suited for the future of interaction network prediction models, covering the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].
+Adopting more predictive approaches to complex ecological systems (like networks) will establish a positive feedback loop with our understanding of these systems [@Houlahan2017PriPre]: the tasks of understanding and predicting are neither separate nor opposed; instead, ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model.